Pennsylvania Department of Health

 Name: A0101 - Component: 01 - Tag: 0353

-Based on document review and interview, it was determined the facility failed to maintain required testing for the main sprinkler system fire pump, affecting the entire facility.
+Based on document review and interview, it was determined the facility failed to properly maintain and test the automatic wet sprinkler system, affecting the entire facility.

 Findings include: